Putin tightens infrastructure security after blast on bridge

 Russia’s National Anti-Terrorism Committee said a truck bomb caused seven railway cars carrying fuel to catch fire, resulting in the “partial collapse of two sections of the bridge.”
 A man and a woman riding in a vehicle on the bridge were killed, Russia’s Investigative Committee said.
 It didn’t say who the third victim was.

 All vehicles crossing the bridge are supposed to undergo state-of-the-art checks for explosives.
-The truck that exploded was owned by a resident of the Krasnodar region in southern Russia.
-Russian authorities said the man's home was searched and experts were looking at the truck’s route.
+The truck that exploded was owned by a resident of the Krasnodar region in southern Russia, the Russian Investigative Committee said, adding the man's home was searched and experts were looking at the truck’s route.

 Train and automobile traffic over the bridge was temporarily suspended.
-Automobile traffic resumed Saturday afternoon on one of the two links that remained intact from the blast, with the flow alternating in each direction, Crimea’s Russia-backed regional leader, Sergey Aksyonov, wrote on Telegram.
+Automobile traffic resumed Saturday afternoon on one of the two links that remained intact, with the flow alternating in each direction, said Crimea’s Russia-backed leader, Sergey Aksyonov.

 Rail traffic was resuming slowly.
-Two passenger trains departed from the Crimean cities of Sevastopol and Simferopol and headed toward the bridge Saturday evening.
+Two passenger trains left the Crimean cities of Sevastopol and Simferopol and headed toward the bridge Saturday evening.
 Passenger ferry links between Crimea and the Russian mainland were being relaunched Sunday.

 While Russia seized areas north of Crimea early during its invasion of Ukraine and built a land corridor to it along the Sea of Azov, Ukraine is pressing a counteroffensive to reclaim that territory.